Best practices for upgrading

 assert run.status == "COMPLETED"

-Pipelines that are already deployed as run templates may now break as they have the older version of the ZenML client installed.
-Therefore, you would need to rebuild the run template and associated images.
+Pipeline snapshots may now break as they have the older version of the ZenML client installed.
+Therefore, you would need to rebuild the snapshot and associated images.

-The easiest way to do this is to re-create a run template from the latest run on the staging server/workspace.
+The easiest way to do this is to re-create a snapshot using the CLI:

 --name upgraded-template \